 Students who participate in the team assessment in its entirety will receive additional points added to their individual assessment score in the amount of 5% of the total, provided that the team assessment score is at least 95%.
 If the team score is less than 95%, no additional points will be credited to the students on that team.
 Participation in the team assessment is mandatory.
-Students who participate in the team assessment must sign the team assessment form in order to receive their additional points.
-Any dispute regarding a student's entitlement to additional points as a result of the team assessment will be settled by the faculty Assessment Team, whose decision shall be final.
+Students who participate in the team assessment must sign the team assessment form to receive additional points.
+Any dispute regarding a student's entitlement to additional points because of the team assessment will be settled by the faculty Assessment Team, whose decision shall be final.